ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 caption: What is an Application?
 ---

-A Ktor Server Application is a custom program listening to one or more ports using a [server engine](#engines), composed by [modules](#modules) with the application logic, that install [features](#features), like routing, sessions, compression, etc. to handle HTTP/S 1.x/2.x and WebSocket requests.
+A Ktor Server Application is a custom program listening to one or more ports using a [configured server engine](/servers/configuration.html), composed by [modules](#modules) with the application logic, that install [features](#features), like routing, sessions, compression, etc. to handle HTTP/S 1.x/2.x and WebSocket requests.

+Ktor also exposes functionality lo [handle raw sockets](/servers/raw-sockets.html), but not as part of the Application and its pipeline.
+{: .note}

 **Table of contents:**